 4. Pickman-Derby-Rogers family papers, 1775-1916

 Located here are the family papers of the interrelated Pickman, Derby, and Rogers families of Massachusetts including family correspondence; Elizabeth H. Rogers' sketchbook and estate inventory, 1866; Anstiss Derby Pickman Rogers' recipe book; and newspaper clippings.
-Photostatic copies of correspondence of Salem merchant and loyalist Benjamin Pickman while he was living abroad in England during the Revolutionary War include letters written primarily to his wife, Polly, but also letters written to his children, mother, and sister regarding dinner companions and engagements with acquaintances, thoughts on the Revolution and his hope for a reconcilliation with England, the English countryside in contrast to London, family news, business matters, and daily activities.
+Photostatic copies of correspondence of Salem merchant and loyalist Benjamin Pickman while he was living abroad in England during the Revolutionary War include letters written primarily to his wife Polly, but also letters written to his children, mother, and sister regarding dinner companions and engagements with acquaintances, thoughts on the Revolution and his hope for a reconciliation with England, the English countryside in contrast to London, family news, business matters, and daily activities.

 Benjamin Pickman correspondence (photostats), 1775-1787

 Anstiss Derby Pickman Rogers recipe book, ca. 1830-1840

 Elizabeth H. Rogers sketch book, undated

 Newspaper clippings, undated

 C. Oversize John Amory Codman family papers